zikichombo/sio/libsio/rb.md

 needed to do it later.
 As sio is for sound processing and i/o, this seems reasonable.

+TBD: see if we can just reference the underlying buffer directly.

 ## Playback

 "size" is actually the size of available buffers to send to app for filling initially it is the size of the queue.
-It is usually a small number, for example in [0...2) for double buffering or in [0..3) for allowing for a packet to be in communication while one side is being read and the other written.

 This needs initialization detection added on C side